alohia/pandas-tutorial/README.md

-# EuroScipy 2016 Pandas Tutorial
+# Pandas hands-on

-This repository contains the material (notebooks, data) for the pandas tutorial at EuroScipy 2016.
-For previous versions of the tutorial (EuroScipy 2015), see the [releases page](https://github.com/jorisvandenbossche/pandas-tutorial/releases).
+This repository contains the material (notebooks, data) for the pandas hands-on session.

+## Acknowledgement

+This hands-on session is a reduced version of the awesome Pandas Tutorial from Joris Van den Bossche ([github profile](https://github.com/jorisvandenbossche)) at EuroScipy 2016.
+For the original version of the tutorial (with Advanced examples included), check this [repository](https://github.com/jorisvandenbossche/pandas-tutorial).

-## Requirements to run this tutorial
+## Requirements to run this hands-on session

 To follow this tutorial you need to have the following packages installed: